honeytrap/honeytrap/README.md

 }
 ```

 > All the fields in the request body are optional and when ommitted, all events are simply returned.
 If the `page` field is used, then the `response_per_page` field is also mandatory.
-The `types` and `sensor` field provide a means of filtering based on strings or regular expressions, filtering out the events based on the set criterias.
+The `types` and `sensor` field provide a means of filtering based on strings or regular expressions, filtering out the events based on the set criteria.

 The following response body is an example reply to the command above: